Sai3851/Sai3851/README.md

 - 📫 How to reach me --Find me here on linkedin https://www.linkedin.com/in/saigiri-nada-61a355137/
 - 😄 Pronouns: He, Him
 - ⚡ Fun fact: You know what??
 "80% of a Data Analyst's time is spent cleaning data, and only 20% is spent analyzing it.
 So yes, data analysts are actually data janitors in disguise!" 🧹✨
+- 🗃️ Checkout my repositories to discover my professional project portfolio and the exciting projects I’m currently working on.